GustavLindberg99/JsTypeChecking.php/README.md

 foo(myOtherMap);    //Error, one of the values is a string, but all the values should be numbers
 ```

-If you do type checking on maps like this, you have to specify both a key type and a value type, you can't specify one but not the other.
+If you do type checking on maps like this, you have to specify both a key type and a value type, you can't specify one but not the other (but you can specify neither by doing `function foo(Map bar){...}`).

 ### Classes